 - command (str) The command(s) to run. - input (Text, bytes or a file-like object containing bytes (not text)) Input data to be passed to the command(s).
 If text is passed, it's converted to bytes using the default encoding.
 The bytes are converted to a file-like object (a BytesIO instance).
 If a value such as a file-like object, integer file descriptor or special value like subprocess.PIPE is passed, it is passed through unchanged to subprocess.Popen. - kwargs Any keyword parameters which you might want to pass to the wrapped Pipeline instance.
 Apart from the input and async_keyword arguments described above, other keyword arguments are passed to the wrapped Pipeline instance, and thence to subprocess.Popen via a Command instance.
-Note that the env kwarg is treated differently to how it is in Popen: it is treated as a set of additional environment variables to be added to the values in os.environ.
+Note that the env kwarg is treated differently to how it is in Popen: it is treated as a set of additional environment variables to be added to the values in os.environ, unless replace_env is also specified as true, in which case the value of env becomes the entire child process environment.